nishigandha1234/nishigandha1234/README.md

 ## 🚀 About Me

 A **Full Stack Java Developer** with hands-on experience in building scalable web applications and robust backend systems.
-Proficient in **Core Java, SQL, HTML, CSS, Micro services** and **Swift** with a strong understanding of both **frontend and backend development**.
-ALso having good knowledge of Frameworks like Hibernate, JDBC, Spring DATA JPA.Skilled in designing and developing responsive optimizing database queries and integrating APIs to deliver seamless user experiences.
+Proficient in **Core Java, SQL, HTML, CSS** and **Swift** with a strong understanding of both **frontend and backend development**.
+Also having good knowledge of Frameworks like Hibernate, JDBC, Spring DATA JPA, Springboot, Spring MVC, Spring Security.Skilled in designing and developing responsive optimizing database queries and integrating APIs to deliver seamless user experiences.
 Adept at collaborating across teams to deliver high-quality software solutions on time.
 Seeking a challenging development role to contribute technical expertise, drive innovation and build impactful applications.
 With hands-on experience in both Core-Java as well as manual testing.
 I focus on writing efficient test cases, performing regression, functional, system testing and optimizing test scenarios to ensure maximum coverage.

-Have practical experience with tools like **Jira, Git, Eclipse, IntelliJ IDEA, SQL*Plus** and **Visual Studio Code**.
+Have practical experience with tools like **Maven, Jira, Git, Editplus, Eclipse, IntelliJ IDEA, SQL*Plus** and **Visual Studio Code**.
 I thrive in agile environments and enjoy collaborating with teams to deliver high-quality, bug-free software.

 Currently, I’m enhancing my expertise as a **Full Stack Java Intern** at Testyantra Pvt.
 Ltd., working on real-time projects and backend solutions while applying modern development and testing practices.